dbohdan/hicolor/README.md

 *(The image above has 15-bit color.)*

 HiColor is a program for converting images to 15- and 16-bit RGB color, the color depth of old display modes known as [&ldquo;high color&rdquo;](https://en.wikipedia.org/wiki/High_color).
+I wrote it because I wanted to create images with the characteristic high-color look.

+## Description

+HiColor reduces images to two-byte 15- or 16-bit color.
-In 15-bit mode images have 5 bits for each of red, green, and blue, and the last bit is reserved.
+In 15-bit mode images have 5 bits for each of red, green, and blue, with the last bit reserved.
-In 16-bit mode green, the color the human eye is generally most sensitive to, gets 6 bits.
+In 16-bit mode green, the color the human eye is generally most sensitive to, is given 6 bits.

-I wrote this program because I wanted to create images with the characteristic high-color look, and nothing seemed to support high color.
-It implements its own simple [file format](format.md) and converts between this format and PNG.
+HiColor implements its own simple [file format](format.md) and converts between this format and PNG.
-It can also convert normal PNG to normal 32-bit PNG with only high-color color values.
+It can also convert PNG to regular PNG with only high-color color values.
 (This simulates a roundtrip through HiColor without creating a temporary file.)
+HiColor files have either the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit respectively.

+By default,
-To reduce the quantization error (the difference between the original and the high-color pixel), HiColor defaults to the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm, which historical software and hardware used for dithering in high-color mode.
+HiColor applies the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm to reduce the quantization error
+(the difference between the original and the high-color pixel).
+Historical software and hardware used it for dithering in high-color modes.
-It can use [&ldquo;a dither&rdquo;](https://pippin.gimp.org/a_dither/) instead.
+HiColor can also use [&ldquo;a dither&rdquo;](https://pippin.gimp.org/a_dither/) instead.
 Dithering can be selected or disabled with command-line flags.
-HiColor files have either the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit respectively.

-Quantized images compress better when their originals, so HiColor may serve as a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).
+Quantized images compress better than their originals, so HiColor can be a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).
 Quantizing a PNG file to PNG preserves transparency (but does not quantize the alpha channel).
 Conversion to and from the HiColor format does not preserve transparency.

 The program is written in C with minimal dependencies and builds as a static binary by default.
-It is known to work on Linux (aarch64, i386, riscv64, x86\_64), FreeBSD, NetBSD, OpenBSD, and Windows 98 Second Edition, 2000 Service Pack 4, XP, and 7.
+It is known to work on Linux (aarch64, i386, riscv64, x86\_64), FreeBSD, NetBSD, OpenBSD, and Windows 98 Second Edition, 2000 Service Pack 4, XP, 7, and 10.

 ## Known bugs and limitations